feature-hub/feature-hub/docs/guides/server-side-rendering.md

 the HTML document, e.g. [as text content of a custom script element][demos-inject-serialized-states-script].

-On the client before hydrating, this string must be extracted from the HTML document, e.g. [from the text content of the custom script element][demos-extract-serialized-states-script], and passed unmodified into the `setSerializedStates` method, where it will be decoded again:
+On the client, before hydrating, this string must be extracted from the HTML document, e.g. [from the text content of the custom script element][demos-extract-serialized-states-script], and passed unmodified into the `setSerializedStates` method, where it will be decoded again: